vjdeshmukhgit/nftsgit/readme-scripts.md

 1. Consideration of the stability, maintainability (including fault tolerance and monitoring), and scalability security of the solution.

-## Instructions for deploying the solution in an AWS account
+## Pre-requisites to run the automation script
 1. Verify Terraform version 0.11.13 is installed.
 Click [here](https://releases.hashicorp.com/terraform/0.11.13/) to download the version
 1. Verify git (2.21.0.windows.1) bash (version 4.4.23(1)-release (x86_64-pc-msys)) is installed.
 Click [here](https://git-scm.com/download/win) to download the version
 1. Verify AWS CLI (aws-cli/1.16.165 Python/3.6.0 Windows/10 botocore/1.12.155) is installed.
 Click [here](https://aws.amazon.com/cli/) to download the version